Bashirkazimi/bashirkazimi.github.io/_pages/about.md

 ---

-I am a Deep Learning Researcher with experience in various fields, including self-supervised learning for detection of archaeological monuments in LiDAR data and deep active learning applied to synchrotron radiated micro computed tomography data.
-I am originally from Ghazni, Afghanistan and have a Bachelor's degree in Computer Engineering from Middle East Technical University in Ankara, Turkey, a Master's degree in Artificial Intelligence from Polytechnic University of Catalonia in Barcelona, Spain, and a PhD degree from Leibniz University Hannover, Germany.

-I am now a part of the Data Analysis and Machine Learning group at the Institute for Materials Data Science and Informatics (IAS-9) at Forschungszentrum Jülich, where I lead the data science lab for deep learning and computer vision in electron microscopy.
+I am a Deep Learning Researcher specializing in self-supervised learning and deep active learning, with applications ranging from archaeological monument detection in LiDAR data to synchrotron radiated micro-CT data analysis, and electron microscopy data.
+Originally from Ghazni, Afghanistan, I have a Bachelor's in Computer Engineering from Middle East Technical University, a Master's in AI from Polytechnic University of Catalonia, and a PhD from Leibniz University Hannover.
+Currently, I lead the data science lab for deep learning and computer vision in electron microscopy at the Institute for Materials Data Science and Informatics (IAS-9), Forschungszentrum Jülich.